Saeidp12/Matplotlib/README.md

 # Matplotlib
 Tutorial  YouTube Video Source Code

-This video is just the source code to a tutorial video about the matplotlib python library on my youtube channel.
+This repository is just the source code to a tutorial video about the matplotlib python library on my youtube channel.

 Link to the video part1: https://www.youtube.com/watch?v=zTJMoFTMAkQ